CodeCoderCoding/Activiti-Demo/README.md

 ## Activiti-Demo

-Some small demos of use of Activiti
+Some small demos of use of Activiti6